apache/spark/README.md

 | Kubernetes   | 1.16.2, 1.17.0            | 1.16.2, 1.17.0           |

-**Note:** MariaDB and MySQL 5.x will work fine for a single scheduler, but don't work or have limitations running than a single scheduler -- please see the "Scheduler" docs.
+**Note:** MariaDB and MySQL 5.x will work fine for a single scheduler, but don't work or have limitations running more than a single scheduler -- please see the "Scheduler" docs.

 **Note:** SQLite is used primarily for development purpose.